HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 2021 was a great year for web performance, with a growing focus on <a hreflang="en" href="https://web.dev/vitals/#core-web-vitals">Core Web Vitals</a>, which helped nudge many platforms in the right direction to focus on improving their user experience and loading times.
 More importantly, it provides users with the right tools and guidance to monitor and improve their website performance.
 As a result, we saw large performance improvements from many platforms, which continue to evolve, gradually making user experience better across the web, which is a big win for all of us.

-The <a hreflang="en" href="https://httparchive.org/reports/cwv-tech">Core Web Vitals Technology Report</a> can be used to drill into this data, and view the progress of each technology updated on a monthly basis.
+The <a hreflang="en" href="https://httparchive.org/reports/cwv-tech">Core Web Vitals Technology Report</a> can be used to drill into this data and view the progress of each technology updated on a monthly basis.

 In this section we focused on data from July 2021 to provide a consistent timeframe for data presented across the Web Almanac, and examined three important factors provided by the [Chrome User Experience Report](./methodology#chrome-ux-report), which can shed light on our understanding of how users are experiencing CMS-powered web pages in the wild: